Shadi-Alj/ShadiAljanii/README.md

-- 👋 Hi, I’m @ShadiAljanii
+- 👋 Hi, I’m @ShadiAlijani
 - 👀 I’m interested in Computer Vision, Machine Learning Algorithms with focus on Deep Learning Models
 - 🌱 I’m currently learning Trustworthy and Robust AI
 - 💞️ I’m looking to collaborate on complex data sets, design and implement novel algorithms, and collaborate with cross-functional teams to deliver robust and scalable solutions